shephinphilip/Website-Q-A-Agent/README.md

 # Help Website Q&A Agent

 ## Overview
-This project is an AI-powered Question Answering (QA) Agent that crawls help documentation websites, indexes the content, and provides accurate answers to user queries.
+This project is an AI-powered Question Answering (QA) Agent that crawls, indexes, and retrieves answers from help documentation websites.
+It uses Natural Language Processing (NLP) and semantic search to extract and return the most relevant information in response to user queries.

-It uses natural language processing (NLP) and semantic search to retrieve relevant answers from documentation.

-## Features
-- Accepts a help website URL as input (e.g., `help.zluri.com`).
-- Crawls and indexes documentation content for efficient search.
-- Accepts natural language questions via a command-line interface (CLI) and an API.
-- Provides accurate answers based on the indexed documentation.
-- Returns source references (URLs) for each answer.
-- Includes error handling for invalid URLs and unsupported websites.
+The system supports multiple formats, including HTML, PDFs, and Markdown, and utilizes FAISS for fast similarity search.

+---

 ## Setup Instructions

 ### 1. Install Dependencies
-Ensure you have Python 3.8 or later installed.
-Run the following command to install all required dependencies:
+Ensure you have Python 3.8+ installed.
+Then, install the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-If `faiss-cpu` fails to install, use:
+If `faiss-cpu` fails to install, try:

 ```bash
 pip install faiss-cpu --no-cache-dir
 ```

-### 2. Run the FastAPI Server
+### 2. Start the FastAPI Server
-To start the API server, run:
+To run the API server:

 ```bash
 uvicorn qa_agent:app --host 0.0.0.0 --port 8000
 ```

-This will launch the FastAPI server on `http://localhost:8000/`.
+This will start the FastAPI server at `http://localhost:8000/`.

-### 3. Setup the QA System (Crawl and Index)
+### 3. Setup the Q&A System (Crawl & Index)
-Before asking questions, initialize the Q&A system by running:
+Before querying the system, initialize it by crawling a help documentation site:

 ```bash
 curl "http://localhost:8000/setup?url=https://help.com"